Summary IconKey Takeaways

 Duplicate data means that the technical staff in your company will spend time trying to fix it.
 Although it’s a good thing, they will take too much time to fix it by hand.
 Using Excel formulas to identify and fix duplicate records is difficult and time-consuming, and only helps the team to identify a portion of duplicate records.

 Duplicate records come with a lot of mistakes, and this has an impact on how customers and prospects perceive your brand.
+New startups need to be aware of duplication issues too, even if they launch silently.
 Sending the same customer the same message more than once is annoying and can alter how the customer sees your business.

 When you send messages to your prospects with inaccurate data, your automation efforts will become transparent before their eyes.
 Customers love personalization, but only when it’s invisible, and for it to be invisible, it must be right.